wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ## Adding Chart Images to Older Custom Alert Targets

 As of 2018-26.x, the default template for a custom alert target automatically includes the `imageLinks` variable for producing a [chart image](alerts.html#chart-images-in-alert-notifications) in alert notifications.
-However, any custom alert targets you created prior to 2018-26.x will not include a chart image unless you update their templates.
+However, any custom alert target you created before 2018-26.x will not include a chart image unless you update the alert target's template.

 Here's how to update the template for a custom email alert target:

 1. Click the alert target name in the Alert Targets browser or click the three dots to the left of the alert target and select **Edit**.
-2. Make sure the template is displayed in the **Body Template** box.
-3. Insert the following snippet into the template:
+2. In the **Body Template** box, insert the following snippet into the template:

 {% raw %}
 ```handlebars